HOME

 •Industrial Storm Water Runoff

-Each year Homewood must submit a Storm Water Management Program Plan (SWMPP) which outlines how the city will meet the permit requirements in the upcoming year.
-The latest SWMPP can be found here.
-(Link to SWMPP)
+Each year Homewood must seek and consider public input for the Storm Water Management Program Plan (SWMPP) which outlines how the city will meet the permit requirements.
+The latest SWMPP can be found here: Link to SWMPP.
+A copy of the appendices can be provided upon request.